mishwilso/gosqas-color-project/README.md

 ## Notes

-Getting Azurite to finally work was a journey...but I made it alive!
+Getting Azurite to finally work was a journey...but I made it out alive!

 The connection string setup and making sure the table storage emulator was running on the right port took some trial and error.
 If you run into issues, make sure Azurite is running before starting the dev server!